Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: Tackling the Effect

 \subsection{Detection of \name}

 \name can be quantified by lead values and detected using a straggler wave in Figure~\ref{fig:straggler_wave}, generated from a trace using Algorithm~\ref{alg:lead_value}.
 This algorithm uses the starting timestamp of all kernels across GPUs to calculate the lead values (line~\ref{alg:lead_vals}).
+For example, if GPU0 starts a kernel 10ms later than GPU1, then GPU1 has a lead of 10ms for that kernel.
 In line~\ref{alg:lead_sum}, we aggregate the lead values for each GPU by summing them up, giving a per GPU lead value vector.
+For example, if a GPU's lead increases linearly from 0 to 10ms over 100 kernels, its aggregate lead value would be 500ms.
+This per GPU aggregated lead is the output of Algorithm~\ref{alg:lead_value}.
 Summing the lead values essentially retrieves the area under the lead value curve in Figure~\ref{eq:t_agg}.
 Note that instead of summation, the maximum or the last value of the lead values can be used for aggregation, which will be evaluated later.